 Genki offers international health insurance for digital nomads and long-term travelers.
 It covers preventive care, mental health care, dental and vision care, and much more!

-Genki Resident
+Genki Native

-• Period of cover: As long as you want.
+- Period of cover: As long as you want.
 Life-long if you wish.
 The minimum contract is 1 year with a monthly payment plan.

-• Monthly costs: Genki Resident is available for everyone of any age.
-The monthly fee depends on the result of a medical questionnaire, your age, the chosen deductible, and the region of cover (incl. or excl.
+- Monthly costs: Genki Native starts from €180 a month (prices for ages 20-34).
+The monthly costs depend on the result of a medical questionnaire, your age, the chosen deductible, and the region of cover (incl. or excl.
 USA and Canada).